be-hase/kuery-client/docs/transaction.md

 # Transaction

+Please refer to the usage of transactions in spring-data-r2dbc and spring-data-jdbc.

-We will write a document later.
-In the meantime, please refer to the way transactions are handled in `spring-data-r2dbc` and `spring-data-jdbc`.
+TODO: We will write a document later.